Ed Markey: 2020

+2026

+In October 2024, Markey said he intended to run for another Senate term in 2026: "I'm ready to stand for reelection and that is my full intention".
+From the onset of his campaign, his age was a central issue.
+A 2024 University of Massachusetts Amherst/WCVB poll found that 72% of Massachusetts residents supported age limits for US senators.
+Markey, who would be 80 years old on Election Day, fended off these concerns, saying, "I'm ready for the fight [...]
+I am more energized [than ever]".

+In October 2025, US Representative Seth Moulton announced his candidacy for the Democratic nomination for US Senate in Massachusetts, running against Markey.
+Moulton, who is 33 years younger than Markey, made generational change a central issue of his campaign.
+Markey made his progressive policies a focus of his campaign, highlighting his support of Medicare for All and pushing back against President Donald Trump.

+During the primary campaign, Markey was endorsed by a slate of progressive politicians, including Senators Elizabeth Warren and Bernie Sanders and Representatives Ayanna Pressley and Alexandria Ocasio-Cortez.

+On September 1, 2026, Markey defeated Moulton in the primary with approximately 65% of the vote.

 Tenure

 Senator Markey attending the Greater Boston Labor Council's 2015 annual Labor Day Breakfast in Boston.

 Markey resigned his U.S. House seat on July 15, 2013, and was sworn into the U.S. Senate on July 16.
 Although he is the dean of the Massachusetts delegation, he is the state's junior Senator, since Elizabeth Warren took office six months before he did.

 Markey is known for the "blizzard" of public letters he posts on his website and sends to the press to draw attention to his favored issues.

 Markey was on Capitol Hill to participate in the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
 During the attack, he and his staff sheltered in place in an undisclosed location.
 During the siege, he tweeted, "Donald Trump is responsible for the coup that is unfolding at the Capitol.
 He is a fascist and a direct threat to our country."
 After the Capitol was secure, Markey tweeted that Trump should be impeached.
 When Congress returned to count the electoral votes, Markey gave his remarks, calling Republicans who objected to the count seditious.
 The next day, he called for the 25th amendment to the U.S. Constitution to be invoked.

+After President Donald Trump's July 16, 2026, address to the nation, in which he spoke about election security and the PRC's alleged involvement in attempting to subvert U.S. elections, Markey responded on Twitter by once again calling for Trump's impeachment: "Trump must be impeached for undermining and subverting our free and fair elections."

 Markey was rated among the top ten most popular senators in a Morning Consult poll from April 2024.